Why Does the Secondary Report LOST_EVENTS And What To Do

 As an example, suppose a MySQL server responsible for logging all updates executed in MySQL Cluster is restarted.
 Suppose further that there is a moment in which it will be unable to log any changes done in the cluster.
 This means that changes made using another SQL or API node will not be in the binary log and consequently not replicated.
-Therefore, a LOST_EVENTS incident is reported in the binary logs and handled as an error by the Slave.
+Therefore, a LOST_EVENTS incident is reported in the binary logs and handled as an error by the Secondary.
 Replication stops since data might be missing in the logs.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!